George Morton Levy: Death

 Following a heart attack, George Morton Levy died at age 89 at the Nassau Hospital in Mineola, New York, on July 19, 1977.
 His funeral was attended by 800 people.

 Legacy

 Levy, remembered for his philanthropy, donated to Long Island hospitals and colleges and significantly backed the United Cerebral Palsy Association center in Roosevelt, New York.

+He was honored by the United States Harness Writers Association (USHWA) in May 1949, winning the association's first-ever "Headliner Award" for his contribution to the development of harness racing.
+The award was presented by sportswriter Grantland Rice.
+He received the USHWA Proximity Award in 1962.
 On July 5, 1967, he was inducted into the United States Harness Racing Hall of Fame.
-The honor was voted on by the United States Harness Writers' Association (USHWA).
+The honor was voted on by the United States Harness Writers Association.

 At the time of his death, Alan N. Cohen, then president of Madison Square Garden, remarked, "Mr. Levy was an extraordinary person.
 He was special people.
 The world, at least my world, was better because of George Morton Levy.
 He was a meaningful director of the corporation.
 He was irreplaceable at Roosevelt Raceway."

 The George Morton Levy Memorial Pacing Series, a major race launched in 1978, was named in his honor.